Better Than Sex Cake

 The Actual Cake

-I’m pretty positive that my mom used boxed German chocolate cake mix for my childhood version of this cake.
+I’m pretty positive that my mom used boxed German chocolate cake mix for my childhood version of this Better than Sex Cake.
 And trust me… that works.
 It’s easy and very delicious.

 I decided to go with a great chocolate sheet cake recipe that I’ve been meaning to try for a while.